Commission’s proposal for post-2020 emission cuts likely to reward countries who will miss their 2020 target.

-The pdf CAN Europe briefing: No cheating from the start (233 KB) shows that opting for a more ambitious approach for the starting level of reducitons in the non-ETS sectors would cut greenhouse gases by at least 850 million tonnes - more than the 2014 emissions of Germany and France combined.
+The new briefing: No cheating from the start published by Climate Action Network (CAN) Europe today shows that opting for a more ambitious approach would cut greenhouse gases by at least 850 million tonnes – more than the 2014 emissions of Germany and France combined.

 Reducing emissions from road transport, agriculture, waste and buildings is governed by a carbon budget based instrument currently called the Effort Sharing Decision (ESD).
+The European Commission is scheduled to present a proposal regulating emissions in these sectors after 2020 on 20th July.
 For the total amount of polluting carbon these sectors will be allowed to emit after 2020, the starting point is as important as the binding national target.

 There is a risk that, based on the current rules, the Commission will decide to set the starting point at the average emissions level for 2016-2018.
 This is a positive effort to take into account that many countries will overshoot their 2020 target.
 At the same time however, this would reward Austria, Belgium, Ireland and Luxembourg, who are not on track to reach their 2020 targets, as their starting point for emission reductions would be then higher than their target in 2020.